-We will start our ascent by torchlight about 1:00am so that we can be up on the crater rim by sunrise.
+We will start our ascent by torchlight at about 1:00 am so that we can be up on the crater rim by sunrise.
 The steep climb over loose volcanic scree has some well-graded Zig–Zags and a slow but steady pace will take us to Stella Point (18,800 ft), in about five or six hours.
 We will rest there for a short time to enjoy the sunrise over Mawenzi Peak.
-For those who are still feeling strong can make the two hour round trip from here along the crater rim to Uhuru Peak (19,345 ft) passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
+Those who are still feeling strong can make the two-hour round trip from here along the crater rim to Uhuru Peak (19,345 ft) passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
 The descent to Barafu Hut is surprisingly fast and after some refreshments, we continue to descend to reach our final camp, Mweka Camp (12,500 ft).
-It takes about 11–15 hours walk.
+It takes about 11–15 hours to walk.

 Day 8: Mweka Gate – Moshi/Arusha Town:

 After breakfast, proceed with a sustained descent on a well-constructed path that takes us through a lovely tropical forest alive with birdsong and boasting lush undergrowth with considerable botanical interest.
 Our route winds down to Mweka National Park Gate (5,400 ft) and on through coffee and banana farms to Mweka Village where you will meet your driver and he will drive to Moshi or Arusha town and drop you off at your Lodge/Hotel.